-(d)(l)(ii)(A) of this section;
+(d)(1)(ii)(A) of this section:

-- (iii) The State in which the CAH is located submits a letter to CMS signed by the Governor, following consultation on the issue of using RNs on a temporary basis as part of their State rural healthcare plan with the State Boards of Medicine and Nursing, and in accordance with State law, requesting that a registered nurse with training and experience in emergency care be included in the list of personnel specified in paragraph (d)(l) of this section.
-The letter from the Covernor must attest that he or she has consulted with State Boards of Medicine and Nursing about issues related to access to and the quality of emergency services in the States.
-The letter from the Covernor must also describe the circumstances and duration of the temporary request to include the registered nurses on the list of personnel specified in paragraph (d)(l) of this section: - (iv) Once a Governor submits a letter, as specified in paragraph (d)(2)(iii) of this section, a CAH must submit documentation to the State survey agency demonstrating that it has been unable, due to the shortage of such personnel in the area, to provide adequate coverage as specified in this paragraph (d). - (3) The request, as specified in paragraph(d)(2)(iii) of this section, and the withdrawal of the request, may be submitted to us at any time, and are effective upon submission. - (e) Standard: Coordination with emergency response systems.
+- (iii) The State in which the CAH is located submits a letter to CMS signed by the Governor, following consulta-tion on the issue of using RNs on a temporary basis as part of their State rural healthcare plan with the State Boards of Medicine and Nursing, and in accordance with State law, requesting that a registered nurse with training and experience in emergency care be included in the list of personnel specifled in paragraph (d)(l) of this section.
+The letter from the Governor must attest that he or she has consulted with State Boards of Medicine and Nursing about issues related to access to and the quality of emergency services in the States.
+The letter from the Covernor must also describe the circumstances and duration of the temporary request to include the reg-istered nurses on the list of personnel specified in paragraph (d)(l) of this section: - (iv) Once a Governor submits a letter, as specified in paragraph (d)(2)(iii) of this section, a CAH must submit documentation to the State survey agency demonstrating that it has been unable, due to the shortage of such personnel in the area, to provide adequate coverage as specified in this paragraph tive upon submission.

+(3) The request, as specified in paragraph(d)(2)(iii) of this section, and the withdrawal of the request, may be submitted to us at any time, and are effecemergency calls, provide information on treatment of emergency patients, and refer patients to the CAH or other appropriate locations for treatment.

+(e) Standard: Coordination with emergency response systems.
 The CAH must, in coordination with emergency response systems in the area, establish procedures under which a doctor of medicine or osteopathy is immediately available by telephone or radio contact on a 24-hours a day basis to receive